 Galvin’s Brasserie de Luxe is close at hand, so would be our top choice.
 The excellent Kanpai is even closer, so fans of Japanese food should head there.
 Spirit of Thai and Jasmine are good Thai and Chinese options, respectively.

-L’Escargot Blanc and the Edinburgh Larder Bistro are just a few minutes down the road, so are both worthy of consideration, with the latter a good veggie option.
+L’Escargot Blanc and Forage & Chatter are just a few minutes down the road, so are both worthy of consideration.
 Patisserie Maxime is open until around 7pm, usually, so would work out as a good coffee and cake pre-theatre option.

 The King’s Theatre isn’t too far up the road from the Traverse/Lyceum/Usher Hall cluster, so some of the same choices apply for it, too.
 It’s home to Edinburgh’s premier panto, as well as a number of touring theatre productions; think Nigel Havers and Liza Goddard.

-Three Birds in Bruntsfield is just about close enough and is definitely worth a look.
+Three Birds in Bruntsfield is just about close enough and is definitely worth a look, as is LeftField.